YottaDB/YDBDoc/GTMMessageRecovery/about.rst

 If the input file is FORMAT=BIN, the database is probably corrupt.
 Fix the database intergrity issues and EXTRACT the file again.

-For more information on LOAD and EXTRACT, refer to the General Database Management chapter in the Administration and Operations Guide.
+For more information on LOAD and EXTRACT, refer to the `General Database Management chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html>`_.

-For information on salvaging damaged extracts, refer to the Maintaining Database Integrity chapter in the Administration and Operations Guide.
+For information on salvaging damaged extracts, refer to the `Maintaining Database Integrity chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.

-For details on the internals of spanning nodes, refer to the YottaDB/GT.M Database Structure (GDS) chapter in the Administration and Operations Guide.
+For details on the internals of spanning nodes, refer to the `YottaDB Database Structure (GDS) chapter in the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/gds.html>`_.

 --------------
 Plug-In Errors
 --------------

-The plug-in architecture of YottaDB and GT.M allows you to choose your preferred encryption software.
+The plug-in architecture of YottaDB allows you to choose your preferred encryption software.
 Some plugin errors that you may encounter are as follows:

 **Database file <path> not found**